mcoder78/RusselsParadoxVisualiser/README.md

 # RusselsParadoxVisualiser
 A small simple visualization of Russels Paradox made for easy understanding. :)

 Bertrand Russel (1872-1970) was a profound British mathematician and philosopher highly known in the mathematical and philosophical world for his work in advancing set theory.
 He determined the fundamental rules concerning the requirements of establishing a set.
-Here, we will explore Russel’s rules that will lead to the contradictory conclusion he came to found known as: Russel’s paradox (1901).

 Start with defining a set, a set is a collection of objects, for example:
 A set X is simply a collection of things, these things are referred to as the elements of set X. To describe a set formally we list it with curly braces surrounding the list as so: